jevansbio/MajorTrackR/README.md

 You might also notice that the merging and splitting of communities results in completely new dynamic communities being “created”, such as the purple community in timestep 2 when the yellow and red communities merge.
-In this case, this is because both merging communities were exactly the same size.
-The algorithm is therefore unable to decide which community merges with which and assigns them a new community
+This is due to the significant change in membership to the red community.

 This slower transition eventually results in the membership of the dark blue community completely changing by the last timestep.
 The dark blue